Engee documentation

 Pipeline processing

-• Term in Russian: Pipeline processing.
+• The term in Russian: Pipeline processing

-1. Pre-processing of attributes
+1. Preprocessing of attributes

 2. Input data processing: custom templates, grouping, and more

-5. Preparing for output
+5. Preparation for withdrawal

 6. Display